The Best Chocolate Babka

 First, let’s dive on it.
 Never heard of a babka?
 Confused because there are multiple types?
 Your babka education starts here!

 Babka is a sweet yeast bread or cake.
-(See?
-Yeast.
-Yeast Bread of the Month!)
 Babka actually means little grandmother in Ukrainian and Yiddish.

-There are actually two different kinds of babka out there.
+There are actually two different kinds of babka.
 The Polish-originating babka is a yeast cake, usually filled with dry fruit, baked in a tall, swirled bundt pan.
 This is not the kind of babka we are discussing today.
-I’m sure it’s good, but… nope.

 I asked some friends what their general questions were about baking babkas and more than one asked if it was actually Jewish in origin.
-The chocolate babka bread we are discussing today is, indeed, Eastern European Jewish in origin.
-For many years, you could really only find babkas in true Jewish bakeries, although it’s becoming increasingly popular and popping up more and more places.
+The chocolate babka bread we are discussing today does, indeed, descend from Eastern European Jewish backgrounds.
+For many years, you could really only find babkas in true Jewish bakeries, although it’s becoming increasingly popular.

 What does Babka Taste Like?